tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 # Post-Mortem

-**Modeling considerations.**
-Compile more comprehensive regexes (e.g. why schoolwork, but not school) Sample 10 utterances from each conversation to prevent long conversations from having an outsized influence in training Compiled more hand-training labels for evaluation (gold dataset for IS_OLD was particularly small)

 **Quality and quantity in data-labeling.** One of the early challenges that we faced was acquiring a sizable labeled dataset.
 Our first approach was to hand label several conversations from the Alexa Prize competition.
-However, this proved to be inefficient and we were only able to accumulate on the order of 7,000 labeled samples.
-Thus, we transitioned to a “weakly supervised” approach (as described above) that enabled us to accrue a much larger dataset.
+However, this proved to be very inefficient and we were only able to accumulate on the order of 7,000 labeled samples.
+Thus, we transitioned to a “weakly supervised” approach (as described above) that enabled us to construct a much larger dataset.
 Moving forward, we intend to improve upon our weakly supervised data collection processes by using tools such as Snorkel that would enable us to embed a more heuristics driven approach to our labeling process.
+We would also expand our existing set of regexes to be more comprehensive.

+**Modeling improvements.** We had considered the possibility of pre-training then fine-tuning a dialog model that incorporates both human and bot utterances, but chose the more straightforward BERT fine-tuning approach given the limited time we had and the large amount of time required to pre-train a model.
+We acknowledge that the BERT fine-tuning approach is necessarily incomplete as it is unable to contextualize the user’s utterances with respect to the bot’s prompts and questions, and would opt for the dialog model paradigm given more time to work on this.

+Given a greater volume of data, we would also have sampled some _k_ utterances from each conversation when constructing the datasets, instead of including the entirety of the conversation in datasets.
+We realized only later on in the project that including the entirety of the conversation translated to some long conversations having an outsized influence in model learning, which likely resulted in less robust model performance.

 **UI/UX design considerations.** With regards to application design, the team opted to use Streamlit for production.
 This is a natural choice due to its simplicity and seamless integration with Python machine learning modules, and allows both technical and non-technical practitioners to dynamically glean age-related information from conversational data through our system.
 We envision expanding our application to include a “playground” like interface where machine learning engineers can fine-tune our age-classification modules to their specific use cases and use the interface and thus better understand the performance of their own modules.
 In other words, they would be able to explore edge cases and visualize regions of the sample space in which their fine-tuned model performed poorly on.
 Access to such an interface would allow for faster retraining and model iteration loops.